1. MIDDLE AGES

 Polyphony (different melodies at the same time) emerged in Western music in the late 9th century, evolving through improvisation upon the foundation of Gregorian chant.

-• Parallel organum: primitive polyphonic form comprising two melodies in parallel motion, meaning that both melodies move together maintaining a consistent interval between them.
+Parallel organum: primitive polyphonic form with two melodies in parallel motion, meaning that both melodies move together while maintaining a constant interval between them.

 - Vox principalis or cantus firmus is the original Gregorian melody (red notes).

-- Vox organalis is the second melody added at a distance of an octave, 5th or 4th.
+- Vox organalis is the second melody added at a distance of an octave, fifth or fourth.

-• Melismatic organum: primitive polyphonic form comprising two melodies, with the Gregorian melody set in long notes and a second melody set in melismas over it.
+Melismatic organum: primitive polyphonic form with two melodies, in which the Gregorian melody is set in long notes and a second melody sings melismas (groups of short notes) above it .

-• Discantus: primitive polyphonic form comprising two melodies in contrary motion, that is, when one melody goes higher the other goes lower and vice versa.
+Discantus: primitive polyphonic form with two melodies in contrary motion, that is, when one melody goes higher the other goes lower and vice versa.
 It evolved into counterpoint.

 Ars antiqua (12th – 13th centuries)